Penang Itinerary How To Spend 1 to 5 Days in Penang, Malaysia by JetSettingFools.com

-Our Penang 5 Day Itinerary covers the best Penang destinations.
-We highlight the top things to do in George Town Penang – as well as feature top Penang Island tourist spots, like beaches and temples.
+Our Penang 5 Day Itinerary covers the best destinations.
+We highlight the prime things to do in George Town – as well as top Penang Island tourist spots.

-For each day, we detail what to see in Penang and include informational details about each attraction.
-Additionally, we provide a useful Penang attraction map with tourist spots so that you can easily route your way to each sight.
+For each day, we detail what to see in Penang and include pertinent details about each one.
+Additionally, we provide a useful Penang Attraction Map so you can route your way to each sight.

 George Town, Penang History